ngdzu/dzutech/README.md

 docker compose up --build
 ```

-The marketing site will be available at <http://localhost:4173>, the API at <http://localhost:4000>, and PostgreSQL on port 5432.
-Customize credentials or origins via the `.env` file in the project root.
+By default the site is served at <https://dzutech.com> with the API proxied at <https://dzutech.com/api>.
+Override the origins or point everything back to localhost for development by editing the `.env` file in the project root.
+PostgreSQL remains exposed on port 5432 inside Docker.

 To stop and clean up the container: